carlosp420/PyPhyloGenomics/doc/getting-started.rst

     >>> len(genes);
     12167

-We will use these gene ids to obtain the gene sequences from the *Bombyx mori* genome.
+We will use these gene IDs to obtain the gene sequences from the *Bombyx mori* genome.
 The genome can be downloaded from silkdb.org_.
 We will download the **Consensus gene set by merging all the gene sets using GLEAN: Fasta** file ``silkworm_glean_cds.fa.tar.gz``.
-Untar the gzipped file and you will get the FASTA formatted file ``silkcds.fa`` containing gene ids and sequences for *Bombyx mori*.
+Untar the gzipped file and you will get the FASTA formatted file ``silkcds.fa`` containing gene IDs and sequences for *Bombyx mori*.

 .. _silkdb.org: http://www.silkdb.org/silkdb/doc/download.html

+    >>> from pyphylogenomics import BLAST